Polymer/old-docs-site/app/3.0/docs/devguide/custom-css-properties.md

 ...
 ```

-If you provide documentation for the custom properties your element provides, users won't need to know any implementation details.
+If you provide documentation for the custom properties your element provides, users don't need to know any implementation details.
 See [Documenting your elements](/{{{polymer_version_dir}}}/docs/tools/documentation) for more information, or take a look at the [documentation for the Polymer `paper-ui-elements`](https://www.webcomponents.org/collection/PolymerElements/paper-ui-elements) for examples.

 ### Create default values for your CSS properties